Extensive damage following structure fire in KDH - NewsBreak

 The Kill Devil Hills Fire Department has reported that on November 24, 2022 at 8:50 p.m., fire crews responded to a report of a structure fire in the 1700 block of Sioux St. with fire showing from the roof area.
 Fire crews from Colington and Kitty Hawk fire departments also...

-According to a tweet from the Virginia Beach Police Department, police are currently investigating a shooting in the 600 block of Newtown Road.
+Police are on scene of a shooting in the 600 block of Newtown Road in Virginia Beach.
+There is a heavy law enforcement presence in the area.

 Tractor-trailer hauling food catches on fire in Virginia Beach